 Kings down LeBron, slumping Cavs 116-112 in overtime

-Sacramento Kings' Anthony Tolliver and Matt Barnes defend Cleveland Cavaliers' LeBron James during the second half of an NBA basketball game, Wednesday, Jan.
+The Kings won 116-112. .
+Sacramento Kings' DeMarcus Cousins looks to pass against Cleveland Cavaliers' Kevin Love and LeBron James during the first half of an NBA basketball game, Wednesday, Jan.
 25, 2017, in Cleveland.
-The Kings won 116-112.

 Comments